gjwgit/rattleng/README.md

 ## Current Status Quick Start 2024-03-01

-After installing R and the app (see the next section), start up the app and work through the following scenario.
+After installing R and the app (either a package or from source, see the next sections), start up the app and work through the following scenario.

 Development is happening at a pace so the scenarios will be updated regularly.

-+ Startup the app (Install R and the app, or R and flutter as below).
++ Startup the app .
 + Tap the **Script** tab to see the R code that has already been run.
 + Tap the **Console** tab to see the R code being run in the R session.
 + Tap the **Dataset** tab and then the **Dataset** button and then